LLMsLab/cookiecutter-ai-flock/docs/tutorials/windows-os-setup.md

   terminal, the base Conda environment is active.

-With these steps complete, you can now utilize Conda commands from the Git Bash terminal in VS Code on Windows 10.
+With these steps complete, you can now utilize Conda commands from the Git Bash terminal in VS Code on Windows.
 Whenever you launch a new Git Bash terminal in VS Code, Conda activates automatically, streamlining your Conda environment and package management tasks.